-- Monday 8 March 2021
+- Friday 8 March 2024

 International Women’s Day is celebrated on 8 March every year.
 It is a chance to celebrate women’s history, remember women’s struggles and to focus on women’s resistance across the world. ➡️ Imagine a gender equal world free of bias, stereotypes and discrimination ➡ Experience the impact when you #EmbraceEquity – The theme for International Women’s Day 2023 is #EmbraceEquity

-International Women’s Day was first established by Clara Zetkin, a German marxist and feminist activist back in 1911.
+International Women’s Day was first established by Clara Zetkin, a German Marxist and feminist activist back in 1911.
 The link between women’s struggles and working class struggles is an important one.

 There are 10 values that guide International Women's Day: Justice > Dignity > Hope > Equality > Collaboration > Tenacity > Appreciation > Respect > Empathy > Forgiveness